 The screencast tutorial from Vimeo demonstrates how to create a custom sequence preset in Adobe Premiere Pro.
 Although Premiere comes with some included presets, you can save time by creating a custom sequence that accurately matches your camera footage resolution, aspect ratio and frame rate when editing multiple videos that require the same settings.
 Follow along with the steps below.

-- Locate the media bin in the bottom right corner.
+- Locate the media bin in the bottom right corner of the Project window.

 - Choose a sequence preset from the list or create your own.